-Preface/Softened Start-Up Ex: "I would like to talk to you about something.
-Is this a good time?"
-"I" Statement of the Situation Ex: "I have been feeling overwhelmed by all the work required to keep up with chores.
-I appreciate your willingness to take care of the lawn, but with your new schedule at work and other priorities it may not be reasonable to add this to your weekly schedule.
-Can we figure out a way to ge the lawn cared for weekly that works for both of us?"

-Inflexible Core Areas in this Situation

-Ex: The lawn needs to be mowed weekly in the summer, hedges trimmed, plants watered, etc.

-Flexibility Related to this Situation

-Ex: Hiring someone to mow and hedge, mow every two weeks instead of weekly, one of us can water plants, etc.
+"I" Statement of the Situation

+Example : "I have been feeling overwhelmed by all the work required to keep up with chores.
+I appreciate your willingness to take care of the lawn, but with your new schedule at work and other priorities, it may not be reasonable to add this to your weekly schedule Can we figure out a way to get the lawn cared for weekly that works for both of us?"
+Inflexible Core Areas in this Situation Example : The lawn needs to be mowed weekly in the summer, hedges trimmed, plants watered, etc. Flexibility Related to this Situation Example : Hiring someone to mow and hedge, mow every two weeks instead of weekly, one of us can water plants, etc.

 Possible Compromises